Patch Management Policy¶

 Records¶

-Typical evidence includes OS update history, package manager logs, Windows Update reporting, endpoint compliance exports, or equivalent attestation suitable for audit or customer review.
+Typical evidence includes OS update history, package manager logs, Windows Update reporting, command-line or UI exports from the monitoring sources in this policy, endpoint compliance exports where available, or equivalent attestation suitable for audit or customer review.